-For seven years I worked as a clinical psychologist and coordinator of an arts project for hospitalized patients that I idealized based on the work of Dr. Nise da Silveira and educator Maria Amélia Pereira.
+For seven years I worked in a hospital as a clinical psychologist and coordinator of an arts project that I idealized based on the work of Dr. Nise da Silveira and educator Maria Amélia Pereira.
 After that period, I enrolled, not by chance, in a drawing course.

 The drawing took me to a new perception of the world.
 I started to see the shades of a shadow, the relationships between forms and colors, as well as the beauty and the mystery of things under light and shadow.
 This delighted me.
 Drawing became a way of expressing what I saw and felt.

 Two years later, I went to pursue my master’s degree at the School of the Art Institute in Chicago, where I joined the Art Therapy department.
 On that occasion, I was able to visit the museum attached to the School and to attend some painting and drawing classes.
 These possibilities represented a unique experience for the maturing of my regard.

 In 2012 I held my first solo exhibition, and since 2014 I have devoted myself exclusively to the work in the studio.
 I work directly from nature and the things around my studio, focusing my interest in the outgrowths of the line and color.
 For me, everything is movement and color.

 And my grandmother sang and sewed.
 Sang

 songs of sea and grove, in old-time language.

 And I always believed there was music in her fingers

 and words of love on my clothes written.